chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

 This concept will be formalized in future drafts of the Chapel specification.
 For now, the
-:ref:`primer on parallel iterators <primers-parIters>` in the online documentation provides a brief introduction.
+:ref:`primer on parallel iterators <primers-parIters>` provides a brief introduction.
 Please also refer to *User-Defined Parallel Zippered Iterators in Chapel*, published in the PGAS 2011 workshop.